RhoInc/open-source-handbook/README.md

 Our open source projects are hosted at [https://github.com/RhoInc](https://github.com/RhoInc).
 GitHub has built-in procedures for many common activities in open source development including version control, issue tracking, and release management.

 The exact process used to create and maintain a project can vary as long as the basic content described above is present and the style guides are followed.
-However, some recommended best practices have emerged and are listed here for reference.
+However, some recommended best practices have emerged and are listed below for reference:

 - Release process: [GitHub Releases](https://github.com/blog/1547-release-your-software)
 - Issue Tracking: [GitHub Issues](https://guides.github.com/features/issues/)